Pulecz/presentations/pyvo_2017_05_25_xp_teaching_python.rst

   - they have no idea how easy can it really be

   - let's try to teach them, so they at least have an idea that its possible

+- In general, knowing how to use Python is a useful skill

 Why Python?
 -----------